hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   discoverable services running on a host.

-* Tasks running inside Nomad also needs to reach out to the Consul agent if they want to use any Consul APIs.
-Ex: A task running inside a docker container in the bridge mode won't be able to talk to a Consul Agent running on the loopback interface of the host since the container in the bridge mode has it's own network interface and doesn't see interfaces on the global network namespaces.
+* Tasks running inside Nomad also needs to reach out to the Consul agent if they want to use any of the Consul APIs.
+Ex: A task running inside a docker container in the bridge mode won't be able to talk to a Consul Agent running on the loopback interface of the host since the container in the bridge mode has it's own network interface and doesn't see interfaces on the global network namespace of the host.
 There are a couple of ways to solve this, one way is to run the container in the host networking mode, or make the Consul agent listen on an interface on the network namespace of the container.